bytecodealliance/cap-std/README.md

 [`std`]: https://doc.rust-lang.org/std/

-**It is a work in progress and many things aren't implemented yet.**
+The filesystem module, `fs`, is known to work on Linux, macOS, and FreeBSD, and probably can be easily ported to other modern Unix-family platforms.
+Ports to Windows and WASI platforms are in development, though not yet usable.

+The networking module, `net`, is not yet usable.

 ## Capability-based security

 Operating systems have a concept of resource handles, or file descriptors, which are values that can be passed around within and sometimes between programs, and which represent access to external resources.
 Programs typically have the *ambient authority* to request any file or network handle simply by providing its name or address:

 ```
     let file = File::open("/anything/you/want.txt")?;